danielmulangu/8080/README.md

 i will know where to find all the files that i have previously worked on and that will make my life a little bit easier.
 _____________________________________________________________________________________________________________________________
 The term project for that class that i chose to work on, was the implementation of the boolean satisfiability using the infamous genetic algorithm.
+The whole point was to make sure that the NP Hard problem can be solved using a known NP or can take exponential time for solving the problem.